KiRinHong/miMediation/README.md

 ## Getting help

-Please use the [issue tracker] (https://github.com/KiRinHong/miMediation/issues) to post any bugs, suggestions, or even the installation was not successful.
+Please use the [issue tracker] (https://github.com/KiRinHong/miMediation/issues) to post any bugs, suggestions, or the installation problem.

 ## License